 Not only is the Sebastiano Vineyard an impressive site for growing exquisitely textured and minerally Chardonnay, it is also well-suited for producing beautiful cold-climate Syrah.
 Planted in 2007 for Sashi Moorman, this is the highest elevation Syrah vineyard in the Sta.
-Rita Hills and is therefore on nutrient deficient clay and limestone soils and entirely exposed to the brutal ocean winds.
-While very different from the Northern Rhône regions of Cornas and Crozes-Hermitage, the cold and windy climatic conditions are very similar.
+Rita Hills and is on clay and limestone soils and entirely exposed to the brutal ocean winds.
+While very different climatically from the Northern Rhône regions of Cornas and Crozes-Hermitage, the cold and windy climatic conditions are similar.